wordofwarning/wordofwarning.org/warnings/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-This page is aimed at audience members who'd like to know a bit more about the content of works we present in our [current (AW19) Performance Programme](/current/2019-autumnwinter), particularly highlighting elements that may cause upset or trigger something.
-Please note that we update this page regulalrly to reflect the latest information we receive from the artists we present. *Last updated: 21 Aug.*
+This page is for audience members who'd like to know a bit more about the content of works we present in our [Performance Programme (currently AW19)](/current/2019-autumnwinter), particularly highlighting elements that may cause upset or trigger.
+Please note that we update this page regularly to reflect the latest information received from artists we present. *Last updated: 21 Aug.*
 ##### [*Sat 21 Sep* | Emergency 2019 | NIAMOS, STUN Studio + Z-arts](/current/2019-emergency)
-Age Advisory: mainly aimed at adults, some works (*clearly signposted*) will not be suitable for under 18s.<br>Specific Content Warnings:<br>some works may disturb or cause upset. *Further show details to be confirmed*
+Age Advisory: mainly aimed at adults, some works (*clearly signposted*) will not be suitable for under 18s.<br>Specific Content Warnings: *individual show warnings to be confirmed here*.
 ##### [*Wed 2 Oct | Tetra-Decathlon* | Lauren Hendry / dir.
 Jenna Watt | The Lowry](/current/2019-autumnwinter/hendry)
-Age Advisory: 14+ (parental/guardian discretion).<br>Specific Content Warnings:<br>*to be confirmed*.
+Age Advisory: 14+ (parental/guardian discretion).<br>Specific Content Warnings: *to be confirmed here*.
 ##### [*Wed 23 Oct | Acephalous Monster* | Ron Athey | NIAMOS](/current/2019-autumnwinter/athey)
-Age Limit: strictly those aged 18 and over.<br>Specific Content Warnings:<br>includes nudity, and (on projected film) blood letting + graphic sexual content. *Further details to be confirmed*.
+Age Limit: strictly those aged 18 and over.<br>Specific Content Warnings: includes nudity, and (on projected film) blood letting + graphic sexual content. *Further details to be confirmed here*.
 ##### [*Wed 6 Nov | I Promise You That Tonight* | Tom Cassani | The Lowry](/current/2019-autumnwinter/cassani)
 Age Advisory: 14+ (parental/guardian discretion).<br>Specific Content Warnings:<br>includes mentions of death and description of drowning.<br>In the show the performer talks about being close to death and nearly dying.<br>In the show the performer describes what it might feel like to drown.<br>In the show the performer describes a mechanism used in water boarding torture.<br>In the show the performer mentions a person bursting into flames.<br>In the show the performer walks bare foot on broken glass, the performer places his face on the broken glass and pushes it into the glass.
 The performer does not cut himself and no wounds are made to the performers body.<br>The performer does not intend to harm himself during these actions.<br>A loud drone sound is used multiples times during the show.